zhongke/design-pattern-cpp/README.md

 ### State Pattern
   - Allows an object to alter its behavior when its internal state changes.
   - The object will appear to change its class.

+### Proxy Pattern
+  - Provides a surrogate or placeholder for another object to contorl access to it.